ZacharyGao/zacharygao.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: PhD student of CVL, <a href='https://www.nottingham.ac.uk/'>University of Nottingham</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Ph.D. student of CVL, <a href='https://www.nottingham.ac.uk/'>University of Nottingham</a>.

 profile:
   align: right
   image: prof_pic.jpg
-  image_circular: false # crops the image to make it circular
+  image_circular: true # crops the image to make it circular
   more_info: >
     <p>B73, Computer Science</p>
     <p>Jubilee Campus</p>